liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 JSON Web Services provide convenient access to portal service methods by exposing them as JSON HTTP API.
 This makes services methods easily accessible using HTTP requests, not only from JavaScript within the portal, but also from any JSON-speaking client.

-JSON Web Service functionality can be split in following topics: registration, configuration, invocation and results.
+JSON Web Service functionality can be split into the following topics: registration, configuration, invocation and results.
 We'll cover each topic here.

 ### Registering JSON Web Services [](id=lp-6-1-dgen08-registering-json-web-services-0)